ss0832/ASE_BlockBFGS/README.md

 ## Key Parameters

-In addition to the standard ASE optimizer parameters, BlockBFGS accepts two new arguments:block_size (int, default: 4): The number of recent steps ($q$) to use in the block update.max_window (int, default: 8): The maximum number of (step, gradient_difference) pairs to store in history.
+In addition to the standard ASE optimizer parameters, BlockBFGS accepts two new arguments:

+- block_size (int, default: 4): The number of recent steps ($q$) to use in the block update.

+- max_window (int, default: 8): The maximum number of (step, gradient_difference) pairs to store in history.
 This value must be greater than or equal to block_size.

 ## License